 There is a huge misunderstanding about what event planning certification is, who needs it, and what it can do for you.
+Understanding the TRUTH about event planning certification is one of the most important first steps you can take toward your success!

 Most of the schools promising you a "certification" are just hoping to make some money off you; and the certification will mean nothing in the meeting and event planning industry.